lizhuo-1994/NECSA/README.md

 ## 5 Citing and Thanks

-  * Our work is highly depending on tianshou, thanks to the efforts by the developers.
+  * Our program is highly depending on tianshou, thanks to the efforts by the developers.
 Please kindly cite the paper if you referenced our repo.

   ```latex
   @article{tianshou,